jahangir842/azure-notes/Chapter-1/1-Introduction-and-EntraID.md

 - Unlike AD DS, Microsoft Entra ID is multi-tenant by design and is implemented specifically to ensure isolation between its individual directory instances.
 - At any given time, an Azure subscription must be associated with one, and only one, Microsoft Entra tenant.
+- You can associate the same Microsoft Entra tenant with multiple Azure subscriptions.
+This allows you to use the same users, groups, and applications to manage resources across multiple Azure subscriptions.

 ### Key Features:
 1. **User Authentication**: Manages user identities and grants access to apps and services.